How to Grow and Care for Grape Ivy Plant (Cissus rhombifolia) Indoors

 Feeding

 Feed Grape Ivy every 3-4 weeks during the growing season with a balanced, liquid fertilizer for a lush growth.
-Stop feeding during the cold season as growth is minimal at this time.
+Stop feeding in the cold season (fall and winter) as growth is minimal at this time.
+Avoid too much fertilizer as it can cause weak, leggy growth.

 Repotting